gwenblum/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 docker exec -it rctc-steelscript-ansible mysql -u root -ppassword -h mysql endpointtracker -e 'select * from endpoints limit 10;'
 ```

-### Configure the connector to Riverbed NetProfiler and/or AppResponse, and apply
+### Step 4.
+Configure the connector to Riverbed NetProfiler and/or AppResponse, and apply

 #### NetProfiler